siefca/hara/README.md

 #### watches

-A generic element watch can be placed on the ova, such that when any values change or has been updated, observers will be notified. the watch function takes 5 arguments: the ova, the ref, the key, the previous value and the next value.
+`add-elem-watch` allows a generic element watch can be placed on the ova, such that when any values change or has been updated, the watch will be executed. the watch function takes 5 arguments: the ova, the ref, the key, the previous value and the next value.

     (def out (atom []))
     (let [ov     (v/ova [1 2 3 4]